 Arguably this intrinsic variability of the real world is the most significant complication for modeling and understanding.
 Did the mouse die in two weeks because of a particular individual drug sensitivity, because of its particular phenotype, or because the drug regiment trial arm it was in was particularly aggressive?
 If we are interested in average effects, a single trial is never enough to learn anything for sure because random things almost always happen.
 You need a population of mice to gain any kind of real knowledge.
-You need to conduct several wind-tunnel bridge tests, numerical or physical, because of variability arising everywhere -- the particular stresses induced by a particular vortex, the particular frailty of an individual model bridge or component, etc. Stochastic numerical simulation aims to computationally encompass the complete distribution of possible outcomes.
+You need to conduct several wind-tunnel bridge tests, numerical or physical, because of variability arising everywhere --- the particular stresses induced by a particular vortex, the particular frailty of an individual model bridge or component, etc. Stocha stic numerical simulation aims to computationally encompass the complete distribution of possible outcomes.

-When we write model we generally will mean stochastic simulator and the measurable values it produces.
+When we write ``model'' we generally will mean ``stochastic simulator'' and the measurable values it produces.
 Note, however, that this is not the only notion of model that one can adopt.
-Notably there is a related family of models that is specified solely in terms of an unnormalized density or ``energy'' function; this is treated in Chapter~\ref{ch:graph-based}.
+An important related family of models is specified solely in terms of an unnormalized density or ``energy'' function; these are treated in Chapter~\ref{ch:graph-based}.

-Models produce values for things we can measure in the real world; we call such measured values {\em observations}.
-What counts as an observation is model, experiment, and query specific -- you might measure the daily weight of mice in a drug trial or you might observe whether or not a particular bridge design fails under a particular load.
+Models produce values for things we can measure in the real world.
+We call such measured values {\em observations}.
+What counts as an observation is model, experiment, and query specific --- you might measure the daily weight of mice in a drug trial or you might observe whether or not a particular bridge design fails under a particular load.